This is the second of a five part series of posts on “Organizing It All!”

 - DIY or do it yourself is one way, but you need to be ruthless about setting your schedule and making the time to review and decide on all photos.
 If you don’t have a deadline and just want to get it done, we recommend setting a timeline or goals to the entire project.

-- Sentimental things can be more challenging than day to day clutter- Take pictures of specific items and make a photo book to capture the memories or events, rather than keep all the mementos.
-A nice book of your Matchbox car collection, priceless!
+- Decision making – Sentimental things can be more challenging than day to day clutter.
+Take pictures of specific items and make a photo book to capture the memories or events, rather than keep all the mementos.
+A nice book of your Matchbox car collection can be priceless!

-- Photographs – throw out the duplicates, anything out of focus, people who you don’t know or like, scenery- pick the best shots, the Eiffel Tower- you don’t need those. photos unless it is a super special shot- you can always get one from the internet
+- Photographs – Throw out the low hanging fruit.
+Things like duplicates, anything out of focus, people who you don’t know or like, scenery (only save the best shots, the Eiffel Tower- you don’t need those) all can go.
+Scenery photos, unless it’s a a super special shot, can always be found on the internet.

 - Cards– only keep the ones that have real meaning.
-My example is cards from my mother that say Love, Mom, go in the trash, anything that says that I am the best daughter in the whole wide world gets kept.
+My example: cards from my mother that just say Love, Mom, go in the trash, anything that says that I am the best daughter in the whole wide world or has a special message gets kept.

 - Kids art– only keep what really speaks to your child’s personality, the best of the best.
-You do your kids no favors by keeping everything, they usually don’t want it when they get older.
-I see this constantly.
+You aren’t doing your kids a favors by keeping everything.
+They usually don’t want it when they get older, I see this constantly.
 I recommend to my clients to keep the best things that their kids write that really speak to who they are.
 A report on the revolutionary war maybe not, poems maybe.

-- Vacation Souvenirs– photograph those items and put them into books from your trips along with your photos, think…scrapbook.
+- Vacation Souvenirs– photograph those items and put them into books from your trips along with your photos, think along the lines of a scrapbook.